Curtin-Open-Knowledge-Initiative/oa-book-geography/templates/paper.md

 measure the geographic diversity of downloads by the approach of https://zhiyzuo.github.io/Plot-Lorenz/.

-Length of a book can be a potential factor for its level of usage.
-In particular, we would like to examine whether there is a bias caused by book length when comparing usages of OA and non-OA books.
+Length of a book can be a potential factor for its level of usage and is a particular issue in this case due to the way in which full book downloads are transformed into the chapter downloads that we analyse.
+We therefore examine whether there is a bias caused by book length when comparing usages of OA and non-OA books.
 To examine whether the length of a book has a confounding effect on usage patterns we plot the length of books against the number of downloads.
 We consider the length of the book in terms of number of pages and number of chapters separately.
 These are presented in Figures S5 and S6 below, with OA and non-OA titles shown in different colours.
-The figures show while there is a relationship between length and number of downloads, this effect seems similar across OA and non-OA books.
+The figures show while there is a relationship between length and number of downloads, the difference in usage between OA and non-OA books is robust to this effect.
+In particular there is a constant increase in usage across the length range for OA over non-OA books.

 ![](pages_usage_scatter.png)